 -Talking to others about pro-life when the topic comes up.
 Remember, don’t argue, but kindly explain the biblical principles of life in Christian Love.

--Do you blog?
+-Do you have a website?
 Post a Pro-Life themed article!

 -Participate in Life Chain Sunday.